wolfpup-software/jackrabbit-js/README.md

 ## About

-Tests confirm results after a given set of operations.
-They are a byproduct of design.
-But tests also affect the design of software, builds, and development environments.

-Consequently, it's unreasonable for one test framework to support all tests and environments.
-Some results are sent to the command line, others are saved in memory.

 Jackrabbit was desinged without any environment in mind.
 Developers compose test runners tailored to their projects rather than configure test runners to project specifications.

 Jackrabbit uses a `logger` as a way to track test state and it uses `test collections` as a kind of pipeline to provide test state to the `logger`.